karben86/Kata-Collection-2/README.md

-## collection of katas solved during the Northcoders course:
+## Collection of katas solved during the Northcoders course:

 1. everyContainsSome
 2. passwordScore